Welcome to today's edition of the Rush 24-7 podcast.

 Conservatism is what it is.

-Conservatism seeks to balance the budget not by raising taxes, but by cutting government and res and reducing the size of government.
+Conservatism seeks to balance the budget not by raising taxes, but by cutting government and reducing the size of government.

 Now, true, in anticipation, because so far, the two callers we've had on this have focused on gubernatorial records of Governor Huckabee and Governor Reagan and tax increases.

-And I just want to let you know if you're dialing in, hey Rush, hey, Rush, Reagan raised taxes at president, what about that?
+And I just want to let you know, if you're dialing in, hey, Rush, hey, Rush, Reagan raised taxes as president.

 Yes, he did.